davidlindnerjr/to-do-list/README.md

-# This is the super cool title of my ReadME
+# This IS THE SUPER COOL TITLE!

 ## Description

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This readMe generator will do just that, generate a cool and amazing readMe!
+This is the description of my project, where you can find out all about it.

 ## Table Of Contents